Civil - Fundamentals of Engineering Exam Study Aids

 - Pass PE (Principles and Practices of Engineering) Examination (after completing the work experience requirement).
 The NCEES website (www.ncees.org) provides many details about the FE and PE exams.

 The Department of Civil Engineering will provide a cost subsidy of $75 for students who provide valid evidence of taking the exam.
-We will subsequently provide an additional $50 cost subsidy (for a total of $125) for students who provide valid evidence of passing the exam on the first attempt.
+We will subsequently provide an additional $50 cost subsidy (for a total of $125) for students who provide valid evidence of passing the exam.
 Students will be eligible for these subsidies for one (1) FE exam.